 - Preheat the oven to 375 degrees F. Line a baking pan with parchment paper.

 - In a small bowl whisk together the egg, mayonnaise and lemon juice.
 Set aside.

-- In a medium size bowl combine the lump crab meat, onion, red pepper, bread crumbs, parsley, mustard powder, black pepper, salt, Old Bay Seasoning, chives and cayenne pepper.
+- In a medium size bowl combine the lump crab meat, onion, red peppers, bread crumbs, parsley, mustard powder, black pepper, salt, Old Bay Seasoning, baking powder, chives and cayenne pepper.
 Break up the chunks of lump crab meat first or as you mix.
 Blend until all the ingredients are combined then add the egg and mayonnaise mixture.
 Combine well.

 - With a spatula section the crab cake mixture into four sections.
 With your hands, form each section into a patty and place on the prepared baking sheet.

 - Bake for 15 minutes then flip the crab cakes.
 Then bake the other side for 10-15 more minutes.
 Turn on the broiler and broil for 3-5 minutes or until the tops are slightly browned.
 Garnish with extra chives and serve with Spicy Greek Yogurt Aioli Sauce.